reshamas/reshamas.github.io/_posts/2019-02-18-lawyers-weigh-in-on-regulating-artificial-intelligence.md

 5. Representativeness (create a statistically representative distribution for trianing data)
 6. Equal representative (create equal representative of all groups)

+Barocas made two insightful points:
+1. Anti-discrimination laws in the US have generably been ineffective.
+2. If a group of people is being excluded, ask this other question:  *Why aren't people in this group?* and examine those causes.

 ## Transparency, Accountability and Governance